-- (1) The sole shareholder of C-Bridge Investment Everest Limited is C-Bridge Healthcare Fund II, L.P. while its General Partner is C-Bridge Healthcare Fund GP II, L.P..
-The General Partner of C-Bridge Healthcare Fund GP II, L.P. is C-Bridge Capital GP, Ltd. while TF Capital, Ltd. and TF Capital II jointly have controlling interest in it.
+- (1) The sole shareholder of C-Bridge Investment Everest Limited is C-Bridge Healthcare Fund II, L.P. while its General Partner is C-Bridge Healthcare Fund GP II, L.P.
+The General Partner of C-Bridge Healthcare Fund GP II, L.P. is C-Bridge Capital GP, Ltd. while TF Capital, Ltd. and TF Capital II, Ltd. ("TF Capital II") jointly have controlling interest in it.
 Nova Aqua Limited has a controlling interest in TF Capital II.
-C-Bridge IV Investment Two Limited and C-Bridge IV Investment Nine Limited is wholly owned by CBH IV.
-The General Partner of CBH IV is C-Bridge Healthcare Fund GP IV, L.P. which is under the management by its General Partner CBC IV.
-The controlling shareholder of CBC IV is TF Capital IV Ltd. which is wholly owned by Nova Aqua Limited.
+The controlling shareholder of C-Bridge IV Investment Two Limited is C-Bridge Healthcare Fund IV, L.P. ("CBH IV") and C-Bridge IV Investment Nine Limited is wholly owned by CBH IV.
+The General Partner of CBH IV is C-Bridge Healthcare Fund GP IV, L.P. which is under the management by its General Partner C-Bridge Capital GP IV, Ltd. ("CBC IV").
+The controlling shareholder of CBC IV is TF Capital IV, Ltd. which is wholly owned by Nova Aqua Limited.
 Everest Management Holding Co., Ltd. is owned as to 78.32% by C-Bridge Joint Value Creation Limited.
 C-Bridge Joint Value Creation Limited is wholly-owned by Nova Aqua Limited.
 The sole shareholder of C-Bridge IV Investment Sixteen Limited is Nova Aqua Limited.
 The entire interest in Nova Aqua Limited is held by Vistra Trust (Singapore) Pte.
 Limited as trustee for a trust established by Mr. Wei Fu (as settlor) for the benefit of Mr. Wei Fu and his family. - (2) TF Capital, Ltd. has controlling interest in C-Bridge Capital GP, Ltd..
-Kang Hua Investment Company Limited has controlling interest in TF Capital, Ltd. Mr. Dan Yang is the sole shareholder of Kang Hua Investment Company Limited. - (3) The investment manager of RA Capital Healthcare Fund, L.P. is RA Capital Management L.P. ("RAC Management").
-Mr. Peter Kolchinsky has controlling interest in RAC Management.
-Ms. Anna Inge Leonore Kolchinsky is Mr. Peter Kolchinsky's spouse.
-RA Capital Healthcare Fund GP, LLC is the general partner of RA Capital Healthcare Fund, L.P.. - (4) The investment manager of Wellington Group Holdings LLP is Wellington Management Group LLP.
-Wellington Group Holdings LLP has controlling interests in Wellington Investment Advisors Holdings LLP which in turn has controlling interest in Wellington Management Global Holding, Ltd, and Wellington Management Company LLP.
-The sole shareholder of Wellington Management Singapore Pet.
-Ltd is Wellington Management Global Holding, Ltd. - (5) The calculation is based on the total number of 298,522,435 Shares in issue as at 31 December 2021.
+Kang Hua Investment Company Limited has controlling interest in TF Capital, Ltd. Mr. Dan Yang is the sole shareholder of Kang Hua Investment Company Limited. - (3) The calculation is based on the total number of 312,088,673 Shares in issue as at 31 December 2022.

-Save as disclosed above, as at the date 31 December 2021 based on publicly available information, no other person (other than the Directors or chief executives of the Company) had an interest or short position in the shares or underlying shares of the Company which were required to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were required to be entered in the register required to be kept under section 336 of the SFO.
+Save as disclosed above, as at the date 31 December 2022, no other person (other than the Directors or chief executives of the Company) had an interest or short position in the shares or underlying shares of the Company which were required to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were required to be entered in the register required to be kept under section 336 of the SFO.